sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

     <!-- border -->![004](images/004.png)

-### Main Automation: Order Management
+### Main automation - Order Management

-In this automation, you will retrieve the date from this [excel](https://github.com/sap-tutorials/sap-build-process-automation-Contribution/blob/main/tutorials/spa-order-management-int-2-automation/Demo_procurement.xlsx).
+In this automation, you will retrieve the data from this [excel](https://github.com/sap-tutorials/sap-build-process-automation-Contribution/blob/main/tutorials/spa-order-management-int-2-automation/Demo_procurement.xlsx).

 Define the general structure of the automation.
 The following is the data that needs to be retrieved from excel: